The Path to Industry Certification: High School Industry Credentialing

 - Occupational competency assessment, a national standardized assessment of skills/knowledge in a specific career and/or technical area, (NOCTI).

-Board of Education-Approved Exams & Assessments
+Board of Education-Approved Industry Credentials

 The 2012 General Assembly passed, and the Governor signed into law, HB 1061 and SB 489, to strengthen postsecondary education and workplace readiness opportunities for all students.
 The legislation says, in part:

 “Beginning with first-time ninth grade students in the 2013-2014 school year, requirements for the standard diploma shall include a requirement to earn a career and technical education credential that has been approved by the Board, that could include, but not be limited to, the successful completion of an industry certification, a state licensure examination, a national occupational competency assessment, or the Virginia workplace readiness skills assessment.”
+The 2015-2016 Information Technology (IT) Credentials have been identified to assist divisions in the data reporting process.

 - Virginia Teacher-Eligible Industry Credentialing Assessments (PDF)